-Curva Blu is INCURVA’s artist’s residency programme.
+Curva Blu is INCURVA’s artist residency programme.
 Curva Blu unfolds in the middle of the Mediterranean Sea, on the Island of Favignana, a diverse natural environment, a territory of exploration and discovery.

 Its specificity and peculiar location intend to harmonise with the artists’ processes and researches.

-The project aims to offer a place for artists who search a totally unique condition, where geographical, historical, and social peculiarities can become source of inspiration, base for experimentation, new dialogues and confrontations.
+The project aims to offer a place for artists who search a totally unique condition, where geographical, historical, and social peculiarities can become source of inspiration, base for experimentation, new dialogues and exchange.

 The first edition of Curva Blu, held in September and October 2016, focuses on the dialogue between artists and the territory.

 Seeing the concept of dialogue as a dialectical form of encounter and exchange, in this first edition the curators have paired artists from diverse nationalities, Lupo Borgonovo (IT) and Samara Scott (UK); Nicola Martini (IT) and Stephen G. Rhodes (USA).

 The artists are invited to use the time offered on the island to research and deepen themes and processes already present in their work, whilst being contaminated by the other artist’s presence and the specific characteristics of the territory.